bettermusic/ChordSheetJS/README.md

 <a name="ChordLyricsPair+isRenderable"></a>

 ### chordLyricsPair.isRenderable() ⇒ <code>boolean</code>
-Indicates whether a ChordLyricsPair should be visible in a formatted chord sheet (except for ChordPro sheets)
+Indicates whether a ChordLyricsPair should be visible in a formatted chord chart (except for ChordPro sheets)

 **Kind**: instance method of [<code>ChordLyricsPair</code>](#ChordLyricsPair)
 <a name="ChordLyricsPair+clone"></a>